How To Cook Rice

 When you notice most of the water has been absorbed, remove the lid from the pot and add a sheet of foil on top.
 Use the foil to cover the pot before placing the lid back on top.
 Lower the heat on the stove to the lowest setting possible and leave your rice alone for at least 20 minutes.

 Don’t touch the lid!
-You may feel tempted to open the lid and look inside to see how much progress you’re making, but that can disrupt things and leave you with wet rice that doesn’t taste very good.
+You may feel tempted to open the lid and look inside to see how much progress you’re making, but that can disrupt things by letting the steam escape and leaving you with wet rice that doesn’t taste very good.

 Remove the Lid and Foil to Fluff and Serve

 After 20 minutes, remove the lid from the pot and carefully pull the foil off the top.
-Be careful with the foil because much steam will come from inside the pot.
-The steam can burn you if you’re too close to it.
+Be careful with the foil, as a lot of steam will come from inside the pot.
+The steam can burn you if you’re too close.

 You may notice that your rice looks perfect!
 Grab a fork to fluff it before serving it with a plastic or wooden spoon.
 It’s that simple.
 If you follow this foolproof method, you can easily make traditional white rice.